All Episodes

 And I do think he can absolutely shift the conversation about the way we look at law enforcement and the military.

-Yeah in enrollment and recruitment is up now, right?
+And enrollment and recruitment is up now, right?

-Under P Pete Heggseth.
+Under Pete Hagseth.

-It was at lows under Joe Biden, and I do think that it's possible just he's elevating more traditional cultural norms and respect for law enforcement is a big one of those.
+And I do think that it's possible just he's elevating more traditional cultural norms and respect for law enforcement is a big one of those.

-A lot of people when they think about problems in Washington or national problems, it's a money of resources.
+A lot of people, when they think about problems in Washington or national problems, it's a money of resources.

 It's actually a problem of culture.

-You have to change the culture, and Donald Trump has had a huge effect there.
+And Donald Trump has had a huge effect there.

 Join the conversation.